tinkernerd/SceneSwitcher/README.md

-Here’s a clean and informative `README.md` for your GitHub repo:

----

 ## 📸 Wallpaper Theme Switcher for macOS

 A lightweight macOS menu bar app that lets you switch between organized wallpaper themes, rotate wallpapers on a timer, and manage everything from a slick native UI.

-![App Banner or Screenshot Placeholder]

 ---